tomas-stefano/api_matchers/README.markdown

 The have_node matcher parse the actual and see if have the expcted node with the expected value.
 **The default that have_node will parse is JSON.**

+You can verify if node exists:

       "{ 'transaction': { 'id': '54', 'status': 'paid' } }".should have_node(:transaction)

+Or if node exist with a value:

       "{ 'transaction': { 'id': '54', 'status': 'paid' } }".should have_node(:id).with(54)

       "{ 'error': 'not_authorized', 'transaction': { 'id': '55' } }".should have_node(:error).with('not_authorized')

+To see the json node and see if include a text, you can do this:

       { :error => "Transaction error: Name can't be blank" }.to_json.should have_node(:error).including_text("Transaction error")